b-klaus/reproducibility_tutorial/README.md

-This reposity is hosting materials for a reproducibility tutorial in which we re-analyse publically available data.
+This repository is hosting materials for a reproducibility tutorial in which we re-analyse publicly available data.

 # Background